kubernetes/node-problem-detector/pkg/systemlogmonitor/README.md

 ### Change Log Path

 Log on different OS distros may locate in different path.
-The `logPath` field in the configurtion file is the log path.
+The `logPath` field in the configuration file is the log path.
 You can always configure `logPath` to match your OS distro.
 * filelog: `logPath` is the path of log file, e.g. `/var/log/kern.log` for kernel log.